lynx-x-ray-observatory/soxs/doc/source/installing.rst

     pip install soxs

+If the Python distribution is not "owned" by you on your machine you might have to call ``sudo pip install soxs``.

-or, if you use `Anaconda Python <https://www.continuum.io/anaconda-overview>`_, you may install SOXS using ``conda``:
+If you use `Anaconda Python <https://www.continuum.io/anaconda-overview>`_, you may install SOXS using ``conda``:

 .. code-block:: bash